electric-eloquence/fepper/README.md

 Fepper provides the convenience of managing content in
 <a href="https://daringfireball.net/projects/markdown/syntax" target="_blank">
 Markdown</a>.
-To do so, create an `.md` file of the same name as the pattern.
+To do so, create a `.md` file of the same name as the pattern.
 Edit this file in Front Matter syntax like so:

 ##### example.md: